higashi04/zeroSamplingCalculator/README.md

 # zeroSamplingCalculator
-js section is unfinished

-C = 0 sampling calculator, it's supposed to tell you how many samples you need to take from an inspection lot when sampling C=0.
+C = 0 sampling calculator, it tells you how many samples you need to take from an inspection lot when sampling C=0.

-Update: JS section is still unfinished ¬¬ but a progress was made

 https://higashi04.github.io/zeroSamplingCalculator/